UCL-VR/ubiq-website/content/docs/servers-and-rooms/heartbeat.md

 ## Heartbeat

-RoomClient instances will ping the RoomServer at a 1 Hz.
+`RoomClient` instances will ping the RoomServer at a 1 Hz.
 If they do not receive a response after 5 seconds, they consider the server to have timed out, and will notify the user.

 ## Timeouts

-If a client drops a connection to a server, the server will inform all other peers by emitting OnPeerRemoved.
+If a client drops a connection to a server, the server will inform all other peers by emitting `OnPeerRemoved`.

 The server will only remove a client when the underlying TCP connection has been closed.
 Until this time the client may re-appear.